 The variables_by_thread and status_by_thread tables contain system and status variable information only about foreground threads.
-If not all threads are instrumented by the Performance Schema, this table may miss some rows.
-In this case, the Performance schema thread instances lost status variable is greater than zero.
+If not all threads are instrumented by the Performance Schema, this table misses some rows.
+In this case, the Performance_schema_thread_instances_lost status variable is greater than zero.